-DATE AND TIME: 1:30 p.m., Pacific Time, on Thursday, October 22, 2020 PLACE: Resources Connection, Inc. 17101 Armstrong Avenue, Irvine, California 92614 ITEMS OF BUSINESS: (1) To vote for the election of Robert F. Kistinger, Marco von Maltzan and Jolene Sarkis to our Board of Directors, each for a three-year term expiring at the annual meeting in 2023 and until their respective successors are duly elected and qualified; (2) To approve the 2020 Performance Incentive Plan; (3) To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal 2021; (4) To approve on an advisory basis Resources Connection, Inc.'s executive compensation; and (5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.
-RECORD DATE: August 24, 2020 is the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.
-PROXY VOTING: It is important that your shares be represented and voted at the Annual Meeting.
+17101 Armstrong Avenue, Irvine, California 92614\

+von Maltzan and Jolene Sarkis to our Board of Directors, each for a three-year term expiring at the annual meeting in 2023 and until their respective successors are duly elected and qualified;

+(2) To approve the 2020 Performance Incentive Plan;

+(3) To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal 2021;

+(1) To vote for the election of Robert F. Kistinger, Marco

+(4) To approve on an advisory basis Resources Con-

+nection, Inc.'s executive compensation; and

+(5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

+RECORD DATE: August 24, 2020 is the record date for determining stockholders entitled to notice of, and to vote at, the Annual at the Annual Meeting.
 You may vote your shares by mail by completing, signing and returning the enclosed proxy card or voting instruction form, or alternatively, you may be able to vote your shares via the Internet or by telephone.
 Voting instructions are printed on your proxy card or voting instruction form, as applicable, and are included with the accompanying proxy statement.